microsoft/nni/docs/en_US/nas.rst

 an easy-to-use and flexible programming interface is crucial.

 Thus, we design `Retiarii <https://www.usenix.org/system/files/osdi20-zhang_quanlu.pdf>`__.
 It is a deep learning framework that supports the exploratory training on a neural network model space, rather than on a single neural network model.
-Exploratory training with Retiarii allows user to express various search space for *Neural Architecture Search* and *Hyper-Parameter Tuning* with high flexibility.
+Exploratory training with Retiarii allows user to express various search spaces for *Neural Architecture Search* and *Hyper-Parameter Tuning* with high flexibility.

 Some frequently used terminologies in this document: